One of the most intriguing structures humans ever created is located in Egypt.

 The granite sarcophagus that is found in the King’s chamber looks pretty ordinary, doesn’t it?

 Until you start to realize that there is no way they could have brought the huge granite stone it is made of through the narrow passages in order to reach the King’s Chamber.

 This most probably means they actually put the sarcophagus in position and built the pyramid around it.

 39. How did the Ancient Egyptians carve out the sarcophagus?

-Another one of those interesting facts about the Great Pyramid of Giza is that this granite coffer had to be carved out by an enormously powerful drill that had teeth made out of sapphire.
+Another interesting fact about the Great Pyramid of Giza is that this granite coffer had to be carved out by an enormously powerful drill that had teeth made out of sapphire.

 Research has shown that “it was made with a fixed point drill that used hard jewel bits and a drilling force of 2 tons.” was that even possible in those days?